 Figure 4.
-Previous Resistance Mechanism The magnet housing was originally screwed into the support portion of the two angled support bars that are within the plastic housing of the rower.
+Current location of magnet housing.
+The magnet housing is currently screwed into the support portion of the two angled support bars that are within the plastic housing of the rower.
 The housing is one large piece of plastic that rotates about the central bolt shown above.
-The new resistance dial mechanism keeps this entire structure intact.
+The proposed resistance dial mechanism will keep this entire structure intact, but move it to another location within the inside of the rower.